SHARDWIRE

 02. Reference

 Full API surfaces generated directly from TypeScript source code.
-Browse the bridge architecture, transports, and strictly-typed events.
+Browse bridge APIs, transports, and strictly-typed events.

 bot-process.ts